carlostxm/carto-app/README.md

 - query: Render the default `CartoLayer`'s point layer.
 - tilesets: Render a tileset layer.

+**Extra credit**: As layers are added to the `layerOrder` list as the `fetchDataset` response is received, some layers can overlap the others.
+A **visibility** button (represented with an eye icon) has been added to each layer card to hide/show individually.

 The following `point` layer's parameters can be configured:

 - Fill color